Good Hotel Guide Review

 Perth and Kinross

-residents’ lounge, pub, restaurant, private dining room, in-room TV, beer garden, large grounds and woodlands, 1.7-mile salmon fishing beat on river, restaurant wheelchair accessible.
+residents’ lounge, pub, restaurant, private dining room, in-room TV, beer garden, large grounds and woodlands, 1.7-mile salmon fishing beat on river, restaurant wheelchair accessible, adapted toilet.

 ‘at a very low level’ in pub.

 all ages welcomed, extra bed (max.
 1 for under-13s £20).

 allowed in inn ground-floor and cottage bedrooms (not unattended, no charge), restaurant and pub.